mlte-team/mlte/docs/docs/setting_up_mlte.md

 ### Setting up a MLTE session

 Before most operations can be done on MLTE, a context and artifact store need to be set.
-When using MLTE as a library, there are two commands that can be executed once on a script to set this global state.
-They can be imported like so:
+When using MLTE as a library, there are two commands that can be executed once in a script to set this global state.
+They can be imported using

 ```python
 from mlte.session import set_context, set_store
 ```

-They are described used in the following way:
+They are described and used in the following way:

 - ``set_context("model_name", "model_version")``: this command indicates the model and version you will be working on for the rest of the script.
 It is mostly used to point to the proper location in the store when saving and loading artifacts.
 The model name and version can be any string.